 1. Director of the “Problem-Based Learning” curriculum at the UC Berkeley—UCSF Joint Medical Program,

-3. Associate Director of the UC Berkeley—UCSF Joint Medical Program.
+2. Associate Director of the UC Berkeley—UCSF Joint Medical Program, and

 Clinically he specializes in group psychotherapy for patients with chronic medical conditions.

-His research interests include exploring the efficacy of various instructional approaches in stimulating medical students’ acquisition, retention, and application of content knowledge in their evolving roles as clinicians.
+His research interests include exploring the efficacy of various instructional approaches in stimulating health-professional students’ acquisition, retention, and application of content knowledge in their evolving roles as clinicians.

 Derived automatically from this person's publications.